You won’t be able to resist these ginger ale cocktails!

 It also has a more mild ginger flavor.

 A classic Moscow mule is made using vodka, ginger beer, and lime juice.
-It’s fresh, zesty, and super easy to modify.
+It’s fresh, fizzy, and super easy to modify.

-In this case, you’ll use real berries and Canada Dry Blackberry Ginger Ale for a fruity finish.
+In this case, you’ll use real berries for a fruity finish.

-However, that flavor isn’t available all year, so you can either add additional blackberry juice or a splash of Torani blackberry syrup.
+However, that ingredient isn’t available all year, so you can either add blackberry juice or a splash of Torani blackberry syrup.

-Another great option would be to buy or make some Crème de Mûre, which is deeply flavorful and will make up for the lack of alcohol in the drink.
+Another great option would be Crème de Mûre, which is deeply flavorful and will make up for the lack of liquor in the drink.

-This is one of my all-time favorite cocktails.
-I love the way lime and dark rum complements the spicy flavors in ginger beer.
+This is one of my all-time favorite cocktail recipes.
+I love the way lime and dark rum complement the spicy flavor of ginger beer.

-Of course, this version is a little lighter as it uses ginger ale instead.
+Of course, this version is a little lighter as it uses ginger ale as the mixer.